tafodinho/things-todo/README.md

 # Things Todo
-A todo list app to keep track of your activities, you can also group todos according to priotity or place them into projects.
+A todo list app to keep track of your activities.
+You can also group todos according to priority, or place individual todos into projects.

 Online preview: https://raw.githack.com/tafodinho/things-todo/master/dist/index.html